timdeschryver/zod-fixture/README.md

 ```

+> INFO: The examples make use of the optional [seed](#seed-optional) parameter to generate the same fixture every time.
+This is useful for our docs, deterministic testing, and to reproduce issues, but is not necessary in your code.
+Simply calling `createFixture` with no configuration is acceptable.

 Take a look at the [examples](https://github.com/timdeschryver/zod-fixture/tree/main/examples) to see how you can use `zod-fixture` in your tests.

-> INFO: The examples make use of the optional [seed](#seed-optional) parameter to generate the same fixture every time.
-This is useful for our docs, or to reproduce issues, but is not necessary in your code.
-Simply calling `new Fixture()` is acceptable.

 ## Customizing